-Year Number of First-Time Homebuyer Mortgages Supported by Minnesota Housing ^a Number of Minnesota Housing's First-Time Homebuyer Mortgages Going to Households of Color or Hispanic Ethnicity ^a Share of Minnesota Housing's Mortgages to Households of Color or Hispanic Ethnicity Share of Overall Market's Mortgages to Households of Color or Hispanic Ethnicity
+Year Number of First-Time Homebuyer Mortgages Supported by Minnesota Housing Number of Minnesota Housing's First-Time Homebuyer Mortgages Going to Households of Color or Hispanic Ethnicity Share of Minnesota Housing's Mortgages to Households of Color or Hispanic Ethnicity Share of Overall Market's Mortgages to Households of Color or Hispanic Ethnicity

 2007 3,329 502 15% 11%

 2008 2,803 474 17% 9%

 2009 1,260 411 33% 10%

 2010 1,970 624 32% 10%

 2011 2,299 549 24% 10%

 2012 2,367 555 23% 9%

 2013 2,855 689 24% 11%

 2014 2,547 674 26% 11%

-2015 3,876 1,141 29% Not Yet Available
+2015 3,876 1,141 29% 12%

-a.
+2016 3,472 1,121 32% Not Yet available

+Table 2: Home Mortgages for Households of Color or Hispanic Ethnicity in Minnesota a.
 Includes Minnesota Housing's regular home mortgage programs for first-time homebuyers, Habitat for Humanity financing, Bridge to Success financing, and the Targeted Mortgage Opportunity Program.
-The counts are based on purchased loans. b.
+The counts are based on purchased Ioans. b.
 Federal Financial Institutions Examination Council, Home Mortgage Disclosure Act (HMDA) data.

-Our highest lending rates to households of color or Hispanic ethnicity occurred during the housing crisis of 2009 and 2010, when overall mortgage lending was very weak.
+Until this year, our highest lending rates to households of color or Hispanic ethnicity occurred during the housing crisis of 2009 and 2010, when overall mortgage lending was very weak.
 Even though our lending was significantly down during this period, our outreach efforts to households of color and Hispanic ethnicity maintained the number of loans going to these households (400 to 600 loans annually), which resulted in higher lending rates (32 to 33 percent).
 For example, in 2009, we financed only 1,260 mortgages for first-time homebuyers, with households of color or Hispanic ethnicity receiving 411 of them.
 In contrast, our overall production nearly doubled (2,299 loans) by 2011, with a larger number (549 loans) but smaller share going to households of color or Hispanic ethnicity.

-While we have been successful in reaching households of color or Hispanic ethnicity, we continue to look for ways to improve.
+While we have been successful in reaching households of color or Hispanic ethnicity, we continue to strive for improvement.
 In 2014, we created the Enhanced Homeownership Capacity Initiative - through which, we provide grant funding to organizations that work with households facing barriers to homeownership.
 The grantee organizations provide intensive homebuyer training that prepares the households for homeownership.
-Currently, 92 percent of program participants are households of color or Hispanic ethnicity.
+In 2016, 88 percent of program participants were households of color or Hispanic ethnicity.

 In 2015, we introduced a redesigned down-payment assistance program.
-The program provides more down-payment assistance (\$7,500 rather than the standard \$5,000) to households that have two of the following four characteristics: (1) single-parent, (2) four or more people, (3) a disabled household member, or (4) mortgage costs that would be more than 28 percent of the household's income.
-The program has effectively reached households of color or Hispanic ethnicity, accounting for 65 percent of the borrowers receiving this assistance.
-4 In contrast, households of color and Hispanic ethnicity account for 28 percent of borrowers receiving regular down-payment assistance and 14 percent of borrowers receiving no down-payment assistance.
+The program provides more down-payment assistance (\$10,000 rather than the standard \$8,000) to households that have two of the following four characteristics: (1) a sole head of household with at least one dependent, (2) four or more people, (3) a disabled household member, or (4) mortgage costs that would be more than 28 percent of the household's income.
+The program has effectively reached households of color or Hispanic ethnicity, accounting for 66 percent of the borrowers receiving this assistance.4 In contrast, households of color and Hispanic ethnicity account for 26 percent of borrowers receiving regular down-payment assistance and 17 percent of borrowers receiving no down-payment assistance.